 Group online tapestry classes with support from Rebecca

 This option is being offered as a way to encourage in-person meet-ups and to fulfill needs for guilds to have programming options.
 It is not offered to virtual groups.
+That means that the intent is not that you find 5 friends all over the world and use this offering to get a big discount.
+Please respect the intent of this discount.
 (Though you're encouraged to use your online tapestry friends to help you progress through the courses!
 Accountability partners can work wonders and add a lot of fun to learning a new skill.)

-Download a PDF with more information and pricing for each option by clicking the buttons below.
+Download a PDF with more information and pricing by clicking the button below.

 Instructor bio and images